Onther-Tech/economics/Tokamaklayer2.md

 ## 0. Introduction
 <br/>

 Layer 2 is a collective term for a specific set of Ethereum scaling solutions without severely sacrificing security and decentralization.
-While layer 2 executes heavy computations off-chain, it relies on layer 1 or Ethereum for security and decentralization.
+While layer 2 executes heavy computations off-chain, it relies on Ethereum for security and decentralization.
 <br/>
 <br/>

 Tokamak Network has been striving to establish an on-demand layer 2 protocol.
-More specifically, optimistic roll-up, adopted by platforms like Optimism or Boba Network, will be at the core of our service.
+You can not only build your own layer 2 networks but freely communicate with other networks within Tokamak Network.
+Among various layer 2 technologies, optimistic roll-up, adopted by platforms like Optimism or Boba Network, will embody our mission.
 Being ‘optimistic’ implies that we assume the validity of transactions unless there is a challenge.
-If transactions get ‘rolled-up,’ multiple transactions are collected into a batch and submitted to layer 1 at once.
+If transactions get ‘rolled up,’ multiple transactions are collected into a batch and submitted to Ethereum at once.

 In the process, TON, the native token of Tokamak Network, must play a pivotal role in incentivizing users to act in an advantageous way for the protocol.
 In this context, diversifying the utilities of TON is crucial.

-Among possible utilities like governance or staking, we will exclusively discuss the way to maximize the utility of TON as a fee token in this paper.
+Among possible utilities such as governance or staking, we will exclusively discuss the way to maximize the utility of TON as a fee token in this article.
 <br/>
 <br/>